Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 - What legal regulations exist for phthalates in pet products?

-Unlike children’s toys, pet products are often subject to less strict regulations regarding phthalates.
+Unlike children’s toys, pet products are often subject to less stringent regulations regarding phthalates.
 In the EU, certain phthalates are banned in children’s toys, but these regulations do not necessarily apply to pet toys.
 It is therefore advisable to look for products with voluntary certifications or to inquire directly with the manufacturer.

 - Can phthalates also be absorbed through pet food?